-Web push notifications are small messages a website sends to a user’s device.
+Web push notifications are small messages a website sends to a user’s device, delivered directly to a user's device—whether desktop or mobile—even when the user is not actively on the site.
 These alerts act similarly to other notifications and appear in the same manner on the user’s device, delivering updates, alerts, and other important information.
+Web notifications, including web push notifications, are a powerful tool for user engagement.
 Users don’t even need to be actively surfing your site to receive alerts, so this is a great way to keep users in the loop in real time.

 For businesses, they provide a direct line to customers, enhancing engagement and driving conversions.
+Web push notifications can also help businesses gain more subscribers.
 For users, they offer a convenient way to receive timely information tailored to their interests.

 In this guide, we'll explain how web push notifications work, why they're beneficial, and how to make web push notifications work for your business.